Statistical learning for constrained functional parameters in infinite-dimensional models: Methods

 Our key assumption is that the pathwise derivatives of $R_P$ and $\Theta_P$ represent bounded (or equivalently, continuous) linear functionals on $\tangent_P(\psi)$ \citep{van1995efficient}.
 Specifically, we assume for every $h \in \tangent_P(\psi)$ and for every univariate path through $\psi$ with direction $h$,

 Under \eqref{assmp:pathwise_diff}, the pathwise derivatives will have an inner-product representation,

 for some unique elements $D_{R,P}$ and $D_{\Theta,P}$ of the tangent space $\tangent_P(\psi)$.
-See Supplemental Section~\ref{app:details-path} for a remark on pathwise differentiability and links to non/semiparametric efficiency theory.
-We will also assume the gradient $D_{\Theta,P}$ of $\Theta_P$ is non-degenerate at a non-trivial solution $\psi_0^*$, i.e., for a $\psi_0^* \ne \psi_0$, we have that
+See Appendix~\ref{app:pathwise_differentiability} for a remark on pathwise differentiability and links to non/semiparametric efficiency theory.
+We also assume $D_{\Theta,P}$ is non-degenerate at a non-trivial solution $\psi_0^*$, i.e., for a $\psi_0^* \ne \psi_0$:

 Assumption \eqref{assmp:licq} is sufficient but not necessary for our developments and corresponds to the simplest form of the linear independence constraint qualification in our setting \citep{gould1971necessary,sundaram1996first,boltyanski1998geometric}.